Vacation rentals in Muskoka Lakes

 Tall Pines Nature Retreats ~ L’Orange

-Reconnect with nature at Tall Pines Nature Retreats, where a luxurious hand-painted yurt with an indoor soaker tub offers comfort and calm in a forest sanctuary on a boutique horticultural farm.
+Reconnect with nature at Tall Pines Nature Retreats, where a luxurious hand-painted yurt with an indoor soaker tub offers comfort and calm in a forest sanctuary on a riverside horticultural farm.
 Stargaze by the fire, unwind beneath intricate ceiling art, or explore a magical riverside.
 Paddle, swim, or float with seasonal use of canoe, kayak, SUPs, or snowshoes.
 This is a registered agri-tourism farm offering a nature and wellness retreat—not a typical short-term rental.

 Aux Box Muskoka | Boutique | Private Nordic Spa